 Most travel agents and hotels will tell you that a guide and porters are required, but this is not true.
 If you do choose to use a guide and/or porter, make sure to contract with them directly to insure they get the money.

-Overall, Annapurna Circuit is the 1st most popular walking & backpacking of all 3 hiking in Nepal.
+Overall, Annapurna Circuit is the 1st most popular hiking trail of all 3 hikes in Nepal.